Antitrust Conditions definition

 Antitrust Conditions means any of the conditions set forth in Section 6.1(a), Section 6.1(b) and Section 6.2(i) but, with respect to Section 6.1(a), solely to the extent the Order or Law referred to in such section is issued or brought under applicable Antitrust Laws.

-Antitrust Conditions means any of the conditions set forth in Section 9.1(b) and Section 9.1(c) (but solely, in the case of Section 9.1(c), to the extent the order, injunction, judgment or decree referred to in such Section is issued or brought under applicable Antitrust Laws).
+Antitrust Conditions means any of the conditions set forth in Sections 6.1(b), 6.1(c) and 6.2(d) (but solely, in the case of Section 6.1(c), due to a temporary restraining order, preliminary or permanent injunction or other judgment, order or decree or other legal restraint or prohibition, suit, action or proceeding under any Antitrust Law).

 Examples of Antitrust Conditions in a sentence